sainap/serverless-artillery-workshop/Lesson0: Before the workshop/README.md

 We advise using the native command line tools for your OS.

 ### Step 0: Creating an AWS account
-Go to https://aws.amazon.com/console/ and click '`Sign In to the Console`' in the upper right hand corner.
-When the sign in page loads, enter your email and click '`Sign in using our secure server`'.
+Go to https://aws.amazon.com/console/ and click `Sign In to the Console` in the upper right hand corner.
+When the sign in page loads, enter your email and click `Sign in using our secure server`.

-Enter your information on the next page and click '`Create account`'.
+Enter your information on the next page and click `Create account`.

 Next comes standard sign up information. fill out the following as you normally would:
     Contact info